 1.9.
-Data transmitted by the contractor to the client will be scanned for viruses and other malware.
+Data transmitted by the contractor to the customer will be scanned for viruses and other malware.
 Nevertheless, no guarantee can be assumed for freedom from viruses and malicious programmes.
-The client is therefore obliged to carry out its own inspection beforeaccepting the data.
+The customer is therefore obliged to carry out its own inspection beforeaccepting the data.

 1.10.
 Non-essential data losses occurring due to OCR conversion are not a defect.